dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 ## **Brief history of Olympic Games.**

-The famous Olympic games started in 776 BC in Olympia and ended in 393 AD lasting over over a millennium.
+The famous Olympic games started in 776 BC in Olympia and ended in 393 AD lasting over a millennium.
 Inspired by the ancient Olympics, a French educator, Baron Pierre de Coubertin proposed the modern day olympic games in 1894.

 The Olympic Games were held in Athens in 1896.
 There were 43 events in which athletes from 14 countries participated, including athletics, cycling, fencing, gymnastics, swimming, and weightlifting.